gustaveroussy/mBC_WES_Fabrice_Andre_2019/README.md

 <br><br>

 Dear data users,

 Thank you for your interest in our work.
 In this document you will find
 - the procedure to have access to the github publication data
 - the data access policy form to be signed
+- the confidentiality form to be signed
+- the CNIL form to be signed (for more info : https://www.cnil.fr/en/data-protection-around-the-world)

 Please do not hesitate to contact us (see email below), if you have any further questions.